-In the Harder to Kill Challenge, we cover these three areas with actionable strategies for recharging more effectively and more often.
+In the Core 4 Program, we cover these three areas with actionable strategies for recharging more effectively and more often.
 It’s one of the pillars people most frequently say they want to put more focus on.
 That goes those that have been around the ancestral / real food / paleo / Weston A. Price community for a while.

 Again, the emphasis on food and fitness isn’t bad…it’s just not the whole picture.